 It wouldn’t be long before same-sex marriage made its way to Australian shores.
-Slowly, inexorably, it has lumbered towards a point of mass acceptance.
-Of course, the issue, as something discussed and fought over, has been alight for a number of years now (providing much fodder for media outlets).
+Slowly, inexorably, it has lumbered towards the point of mass acceptance.
+Of course, as something discussed and fought over, the issue has been alight for a number of years now (providing much fodder for media outlets).
 What I am talking about, however, is changes to the institution of marriage itself.
 For a few fleeting moments, SSM was a reality in this country – gaining a foothold in that strange little enclave, the Australian Capital Territory, late last year.
 That it proved to be a temporary victory for proponents of SSM is, I believe, immaterial.
 A new threshold has been crossed, and I think the debate – at least for social conservatives, orthodox Christians, and others of their ilk – has already been lost.
-And although a new phase has been reached, it seems to represent the culmination of forces that have been gathering pace for some time.
+And although we might have reached a new phase, it seems to represent the culmination of forces that have been gathering pace for some time.
 That, however, is an essay for another time.

 News outlets carried pieces on what took place in the ACT, as well as on the issue more generally.
 I have read a number of reports related to these developments, but in this article, I want to concentrate on a piece written by a journalist for The Age.
 It is not unique, of course; others have been offering these arguments for many years.
 But it is representative in its approach, and so I shall use it as a touchstone, so to speak, with which to engage current attitudes and mores.